Rinzller/FlightDeck/README.md

 * Prettify the 'Latest Changelog' section on the 'Home' tab
 * Add the weekly newsletter to the 'Home' tab
 * Optimization, additional error handling and logging
+* Add ability for the kneeboards feature to work with Flaming Cliffs
 * Application framework conversion to Tauri
   * This will require a full rewrite but should reduce the memory used by the application by 80%